May 2010 Posts from the Internet Marketing Blog

 Copywriting is one of the neglected aspects of SEO, rarely mentioned and rarely considered.
 As an SEO copywriter myself, I should know!
 I guess writing just isn't as sexy as ... um, building links?
 (SEOs and their weird fetishes.)
 So this week our recommended resource is someone who really knows her writing stuff, from web copy to white papers to newsletters and anything else wordy on the web: Angie Haggstrom, also known as Angie Nikoleychuk, of Angie's Copywriting.

 Twitter, for example, is becoming recognized as a pretty agile tool for businesses of all sizes.
 When you use Twitter, you’re tapping into a resource that can help you engage your audience, increase brand awareness and generate new leads.
-If you’re new to it, here are a few tips for using Twitter to promote your business: Find your g... > Read more
+If you’re new to it, here are a few tips for using Twitter to promote your business: Find your groups- Once you start your business account, link up with like-minded users with TwittGroups, a tool that helps you find t... > Read more